• What is umbilical cord blood?

 Read More Read Less

-• What is the purpose of establishing pan human bank as part of the Abu Dhabi Biobank?
+• What is the purpose of the Abu Dhabi Biobank?

-The purpose of the Abu Dhabi Biobank is to collect biological samples from a representative sample of the population in Abu Dhabi to establish a valuable biomedical research resource that supports diverse health-related, clinical, and pharmaceutical research to promote health and wellness in Abu Dhabi and internationally.
+The purpose of the Abu Dhabi Biobank is to collect biological samples and health-related data such as health records, environmental exposures, physical measures etc., from a representative sample of the population in Abu Dhabi to establish a valuable biomedical research resource that supports diverse health-related, clinical, and pharmaceutical research to promote health and wellness in Abu Dhabi and internationally.

 Read More Read Less

-• How many participants will be recruited as part of this initiative?
+• How many participants will be recruited as part of the Abu Dhabi Biobank?

 There is no upper limit on the number of participants that can be recruited.
 The Biobank can store up to five million samples, with the potential for further expansion if required.